By Beti Trauth

 The plot follows what happens when the poor, hungry mice are about to be evicted from their leased (from landlord, the Rat King) mouse hole for failing to pay their rent.
 It's the day before Christmas Eve, and that's when they will be kicked out by the definitely dirty rat.

 He's too busy making money for a company he's started by selling the nuts he has cracked by his prisoner, The Nutcracker.
-The mice have been told he's a “Mousecracker,” so, initially, they're too afraid to go to their landlord/king's
+The mice have been told he's a “Mousecracker,” so, initially, they're too afraid to go to

 The king, so far, has kept his hostage working for him by promising a bogus salary that can never be paid off for his freedom.
 However, without giving away all of the action that occurs when the determined mice sneak into the mansion, let's just say that a really big, valuable, impossible-to-crack nut finally saves the day for the three rodents and their new friend, The Nutcracker.